Surf Kayak Competitions and Events 2016 England Surf Kayak

 Results will be published, and ranking lists updated, soon after each event.

+The Calendar here is the England events and some other selected ones which may be of interest.
 Please send any updates or corrections to the calendar to firstname.lastname@example.org

 See news of surf kayaking in England at www.englandsurfkayak.org.uk